kurtameyer/CIFAR100/README.md

 These models seemed to hit a ceiling of around 35% accuracy despite incorporating multiple 2D convolutional layers, max-pooling layers, a dropout layer to help prevent overfitting, a flattening layer to take the multidimensional outputs from previous layers, and a fully connected (dense) output layer with softmax.

 We decided to look at which classes were causing the most problems.
-Below are pictures of those with the highest error rates.
+Below are pictures of those with the lowest and highest error rates.

 ![Highest error rates](images/initiallowerrorclasses.png)
 ![Lowest error rates](images/initialhigherrorclasses.png)